 The player who hoisted a referee into the air at the end of a ProD2 match in France has broken his silence in an interview with Midi Olympique.
-Josaia Raisuqe says he deeply regrets the incident, which is either hilarious or outrageous, depending on who you talk to.
+Josaia Raisuque says he deeply regrets the incident, which is either hilarious or outrageous, depending on who you talk to.

 Le joueur Josaia Raisuqe célèbre la victoire en mode "Roi Lion" en soulevant l'arbitre du match ??

 Une célébration sanctionnée d'un carton rouge ? pic.twitter.com/acpsQdRFnT